- Singapore Savings Bonds (SSBs) provide you with a simple and low-cost way to generate safe returns.

 To analyze if the Singapore Saving Bond is worth buying, we compare them to other low-risk products in the market that offer some yield.

-How does the Singapore Savings Bonds compare to Singapore Government Securities?
+How do Singapore Savings Bonds compare to SGS Bonds and T-Bills?

 You will earn an interest on the Singapore Savings Bonds that is linked to long-term Singapore Government Securities (SGS) rates.